x4dr/Fen/endworld/healing.md

+---
+outgoing links:
+- endworld/ewrules
+- endworld/alacast
+tags:
+- ''
+title: healing
+---
 ## Healing

 For living entities, damage is tracked as **wounds**, with severity equal to the remaining damage after defenses.
-While a wound is healing, the result of a Fitness check (usually no skills) divided by 2 is accumulated, then the Contamination exceeding the characters [Resistance](ewrules) is subtracted, once per day.
+While a wound is healing, the result of a Fitness check (usually no skills) divided by 2 is accumulated, then the Contamination exceeding the characters [Resistance](endworld/ewrules) is subtracted, once per day.
 If multiple days pass with roughly the same conditions, the average of 3 rolls is taken and extrapolated.

 If in active care, the healing skill/treatment level may be used as skill in the checks.